KranthiKumar1803/KranthiKumar1803/README.md

 - 👋 Hi, I’m @KranthiKumar1803
 - 👀 I’m interested in latest Software technologies and programming language like Java and its API services.
-- 🌱 I’m currently learning Backend Java and Integration of Microservices using Springs and Soring Boot Architecture, Kafka.
+- 🌱 I’m currently learning Backend Java programming and Integration of Microservices using Spring and Spring Boot Architecture, Kafka with MySQL DB.
-- 💞️ I’m looking to collaborate on team work with any sort of small/big projects which will give me new exposure to the newer side of the software dev tools.
+- 💞️ I’m looking to collaborate on team work with any sort of major minor projects which will give me exposure to the newer side of the software dev tools.
 - 📫 Reach me @ kranthikumar28182@gmail.com

 <!---